johnnyLadders/obsidian/README.md

 Team Obsidian was created in order to take the project from a personal bit of code, to a fully functioning Open Source Project.
 It is our hope that Obsidian will become a useful tool in unit test generation.

+**Special Thanks**

+Dr. James Bowring, for his continued advice and encouragement.
+Funding for this project was provided by grant EAR-0930166 from the National Science Foundation.